 Overall: On the eastern portion of the site, to develop a multi-use warehouse logistics center to coordinate and provide food to those in need in the Tampa Bay area; on the western portion of the site, to construct warehousing facilities to serve demand generated by the nearby Port Tampa Bay.

-EXISTING CONDITIONS: The 18-acre site consists of a vacant lot that has been used in the past for waste oil transport, a trucking facility, commercial use, and a wrecking operation.
+EXISTING CONDITIONS: The approximately 59-acre project area consists of vacant lots that have been used in the past for disposal of fill material, waste oil transport, a trucking facility, commercial use, and a wrecking operation.
 The northwest portion of the site was historically utilized as a drive-in movie theater in the 1940s.
 The on-site uplands consist of primarily of improved pasture.
 The wetlands along the northern part of the site (Wetland A) are tidal in nature, forested mangrove systems with portions invaded by Brazilian pepper.
-Wetland B consists of a freshwater, upland-cut pond.
-Wetland C consists of a roadside ditch.
-The site is bordered by a roadway to the south, industrial use to the east, the waters and wetlands of McKay Bay to the north, and similar vacant lot to the west.
+Wetland D consists of a freshwater, upland-cut pond.
+Waters B, C, and E consist of a roadside ditch.
+The site is bordered by a roadway to the south, industrial use to the east, the waters and wetlands of McKay Bay to the north and west.

-PROPOSED WORK: The applicant seeks authorization to construct a multi-use warehouse logistic center, requiring impacts to 1.28 acres of tidal forested wetlands (Wetland A), a 0.33-acre freshwater pond (Wetland D), and 1.09 acres of roadside ditches (Waters B, C, and E).
+PROPOSED WORK: The applicants seek authorization to construct a multi-use warehouse logistics center and warehousing facilities, requiring impacts to 0.81 acre of tidal forested wetlands (Wetland A), a 0.33-acre freshwater pond (Wetland D), and 1.09 acres of roadside ditches (Waters B, C, and E).

-COMPENSATORY MITIGATION – The applicant has offered the following compensatory mitigation plan to offset unavoidable functional loss to the aquatic environment: The applicant proposes to purchase of credits from Bullfrog Creek Mitigation Bank and the Mangrove Point Mitigation Bank to offset functional loss of impacted wetlands.
+COMPENSATORY MITIGATION – The applicant has offered the following compensatory mitigation plan to offset unavoidable functional loss to the aquatic environment: The applicants propose to purchase 0.43 credits from a federally approved mitigation bank to offset unavoidable functional losses to aquatic resources.

-ENDANGERED SPECIES: The Corps has determined the proposed project may affect, but is not likely to adversely affect the wood stork.
-The Corps will request U.S. Fish and Wildlife concurrence with this determination pursuant to Section 7 of the Endangered Species Act.
+ENDANGERED SPECIES: The Corps has determined the proposed project may affect, but is not likely to adversely affect the wood stork and Eastern indigo snake.
+The Corps will request U.S. Fish and Wildlife Service concurrence with these determinations pursuant to Section 7 of the Endangered Species Act.

 ESSENTIAL FISH HABITAT (EFH): This notice initiates consultation with the National Marine Fisheries Service on EFH as required by the Magnuson-Stevens Fishery Conservation and Management Act 1996.
-The proposal would impact approximately 1.28 acres of tidal habitat utilized by various life stages of intertidal marine species.
+The proposal would impact approximately 0.81 acre of tidally influenced habitat utilized by various life stages of intertidal marine species.
 Our initial determination is that the proposed action would not have a substantial adverse impact on EFH or Federally managed fisheries in McKay Bay.
 Our final determination relative to project impacts and the need for mitigation measures is subject to review by and coordination with the National Marine Fisheries Service.